 This Bible course will be taught by Rev. Dr. Dan McManigal, and will run from September 26 through December 10.
-The syllabus will be available soon.
+The syllabus is available here.

 When dedicated readers apply themselves to Scripture, its abundance of themes swiftly becomes apparent: law, grace, worship, sacrifice, kingship, the church, eschatology, to name but a few.
 Amidst such richness, what, if anything unites things into a whole?
 Do the themes relate under an organizing principle?
 Or are they all there equally for the taking, depending on the interests and disposition of the reader?